Is it a hike? Is it scary? Is it tougher further up where you can’t see?

 This post is about the Class ratings of mountain climbs.
 “Class” designations are used regularly in describing the climbing difficulty of the toughest pitch for each way up a mountain.
 Class ratings are helpful because they tell you something about what you can’t see when you’re at the start of a climb.
 Much of the early stages may seem easy enough, but if further up there are sections that get more difficult, the Class rating of that whole route is based on the most challenging portion.

 This refers to a good trail all the way up.
 Easy underfoot that is – but there are still the heart rate, oxygen saturation and physicality issues to ascend thousands of feet of elevation gain.
 However, a Class 1 route is a hike and should not present exposed sections that can frighten some.

 This is a broad category of under-foot conditions.
 In places the trail might disappear altogether.
-Expect rocks, boulders, even steep and loose scree as you find in many gullies.
+Expect rocks, boulders, even steep and loose scree such as you find in many gullies.
 You can get hurt falling on Class 2 hikes because the rocks can be sharp, so fitness and balance are imperative.
 Hiking sticks, which I especially advocate for new, average, or older hikers, can help with balance.
-There are a few recommended techniques for hiking in Class 2 conditions – I’ll do a future post just on that subject.

 Class 2 Difficult

 This typically refers to rocky pitches that are quite steep, sometimes exposed to drop-offs, and otherwise more challenging terrain that warrants the “difficult” rating to warn those from thinking the trail is just a hike.
 You might even need to use your hands in a few places to get up or down a Class 2 Difficult pitch, but any significant amount of hands and feet would push the rating to the next level.